 If you rely on the SNMP Extension, I have to disappoint you right now.
 This extension is, state of now (2018-04-10), not part of this PHP build:

 SNMP was excluded from the build because it crashes Apache.

-To make some disk space free, you may remove old versions of packages by executing
+To make some disk space accessible, you may remove old versions of packages by executing

 brew cleanup -s.